VICKSBURG, MISSISSIPPI JUNE 28-30, 2019

 June 28th- Friday morning -

+Pre-Activity Event - Come join the Joseph Vick Family of America as we tour Mont Helena on Friday June 28, 2019, at 9:30 a.m. before we kick off our annual meeting and reunion in Vicksburg June 28-30, 2019.
 Mont Helena is a Colonial revival style home built atop a ceremonial Indian mound in the Mississippi Delta.
 In 1896, Helen Johnstone Harris and her husband, George Harris built their "retirement" house on land that Helen had inherited.
 As a young woman, Helen suffered great heartache after being engaged to a young man, Henry Vick, of Nitta Yuma.
-She was to have married him in 1859, but, Henry was killed a week before the wedding in a duel.
-The cost of this tour is $35.00 per person, cash only, payable on the morning of the tour.
+She was to have married him in 1859, but, Henry was killed a week before the wedding in a duel..
+The cost of this tour is $15.00 per person, cash only, payable on the morning of the tour.

 3:30-5 PM Workshop - Next Generation of Vick History or a Volume II; By Robin & Dan Yaklin - Hilton Garden Inn Independence, 19677 East Jackson Drive, Independence - This presentation will interest the general public since the tools for developing and publishing will be highlighted; Family TreeMaker; Roots Magic database; gedcom file that will allow importing of the database into any genealogy program or website that accepts that format.